alexpear/alexpear.github.io/README.md

     - Vehicle
       - Flying
       - Ground

+- BTH / Space Opera Stellaris-inspired bottle world
+  - Notes in genregen 2 doc
+  - MRB1
+  - 3x3 grid of square sectors
+    - usefulness: number
+    - might: number
+    - a simplification of eg getBannersInSector()
+    - faction: Faction
+  - Faction
+    - civilization (Human, Forerunner, etc)
+    - basically a enum for triggering special rules
+    - combat rating per capita

+- Copy & adapt hobby/genregen/fantasy/fantasyworldname/worldname.txt into this repo.
+  - Connect it up to Util.randomName(), with params for number of words and word length probs.
+  - Probably not compatible with codices/ and wgenerator, because it's based on string concatenation not nested objs.
+  - Better to adapt the JS version of randomtable (used for birddecisions).
+Grep for it.

 - Expand upon weapon test func in ProjectileEvent.js
   - Func for testing and logging a entire engagement between 2 Groups (a la Grid War or Halo Ring).